 Instant messaging or texting policies are also important if an employer wishes to limit the time that employees spend texting while at work, or the content of text messages (such as prohibiting sexual harassment through text messages).
 See Privacy rights and Social media.

 A comprehensive social networking policy will prohibit an employee from maintaining or accessing a social networking page or blog while at work, and will warn employees that information posted on blogs or social networking sites using company equipment is not private.

 The NLRB has been very active in the last several years with respect to charges against employers for overbroad social networking policies that limit or chill the rights of employees to engage in concerted activity under Section 7 of the NLRA.
-See Chapter 32: The Internet and social media, for a more detailed discussion on this issue.
+See Social media, for a more detailed discussion on this issue.
 Employers must be careful in drafting social networking policies not to prohibit, chill or limit an employee from engaging in discussions about the terms or conditions of work.
 There is no one-size-fits-all social networking policy, and employers that wish to implement a social networking policy should consider the reasons that they require such a policy.
 In general, however, when drafting a social networking policy employers should:

 One of the most important parts of an employee manual is the acknowledgment form.
 This form is usually included at the end of the manual and requires that the employee read the manual and sign a statement acknowledging his or her review.
 A well-drafted acknowledgment form contains the same disclaimers found in the introduction that the manual does not create an employment contract or any other type of contract.
 The form should also reiterate that the policies may change from time to time and will be interpreted by the company in its sole discretion.
 The employer should retain a copy of the form in the employee’s personnel record.